 The anniversary is the memory test with the highest stakes and the simplest fix: one message, remembered yearly, for life.

 Set this reminder on WhatsAppTo set an anniversary reminder on WhatsApp, text NagMeLater "Remind me every year on 2 December to wish my wife a happy anniversary", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Edit the date, remembered every year for life.